eenewbsauce/my-resume/README.md

 **tel:** 519-818-3567 | **email:** jobs.ryan.tracey@gmail.com | github.com/eenewbsauce

-> I am a pragmatic full stack JavaScript engineer with a focus on application scaling.
-I embrace RESTful design and functional programming paradigms.
+> I am a pragmatic full stack JavaScript engineer with a focus on application scaling and containerization.

 ## Professional History

 _05/2019 - Present_

-**SOFTWARE ENGINEER - MARKETING**
+**SENIOR APPLICATION DEVELOPER - MARKETING**

 **Red Hat (IBM), Remote**

+With millions of discrete data points, capturing engagement by customers (accounts) and their employees, the need to summarize and

-- Currently working as a full stack engineer on an account-based marketing platform deployed on Open Shift
+- Currently working as a full stack developer on an account-based (marketing data aggregated by customer) marketing platform deployed to OpenShift
 - The UI is built with an emphasis on component driven development and is heavily unit and end to end tested
 - The app entensively uses MongoDB aggregations and queries, MySQL stored procedures, and RPC
 - I have created repeatable processes for scaffolding API endpoints, middleware, components, pages, and unit tests
 - I am responsible for many domains including UI architecture, API development, and DevOps

-> Open Shift, MongoDB, Node.js, React
+> OpenShift (Kubernetes), MongoDB, MySQL, Node.js, GraphQL, React, PatternFly, GitLab CI

 _08/2016 - 05/2019_